adrianchifor/TapUnlock/README.md

 ## TapUnlock (NFC Lockscreen)

 [TapUnlock](https://play.google.com/store/apps/details?id=com.moonpi.tapunlock) is an NFC-enabled lockscreen for Android with a focus on speed, simplicity and security.
-For more info, screenshots and FAQs go to the [Google Play Store.](https://play.google.com/store/apps/details?id=com.moonpi.tapunlock)
+For more info, screenshots and FAQs visit the [Google Play Store](https://play.google.com/store/apps/details?id=com.moonpi.tapunlock).

 This repo contains the official source code for TapUnlock.